-Preview the settings to make sure you've selected the right .tap file, and that the settings match how you have prepared the VCave file and your CNC machine (Figure 13).
+Preview the settings to make sure you've selected the right .tap file, and that the settings match how you have prepared the VCarve file and your CNC machine (Figure 13).
 If everything checks out, press Next.

-Review the safety check lists from page 33, 35, or 37, turn on your router and press Start.
+Review the safety check lists from the project pages, turn on your router and press Start.
 Your Shark CNC router will begin cutting the project (Figure 14).
 Once the first toolpath is cut, change router bits and re-zero the Z-axis.
-Now return to the Pendant main screen and repeat steps 12, 13, and 14.
+Now return to the LCD Pendant main screen and repeat steps 12, 13 and 14.